verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] Sometimes, you have to surrender before you win.
 - [ ] The mortifying ordeal of being explicated.
 - [ ] Mansplaining is just correctile dysfunction.
+- [ ] I spoke her name when I was alone.